naiyt/trello-rss/README.md

 ## TODO

-* All the functionaly I wanted from this is now present.
+* All the functionality I wanted from this is now present.
 If there's something you feel it needs, please feel free to open an issue or send a pull request.